JanHerca/urantiapedia/output/wikijs/en/article/Mark_Blackham/worship_sons_experience.md

 Nothing ventured, nothing gained.
 We are continually reminded, in the very least, to make an _attempt_ to commune with God.
 When you worship, don’t expect the angels of heaven to visit you.
 Just keep in mind that God knows everything you do and have faith that, in time, all attempted communion will eventually result in the very real experience of _feeling_ the divine presence of the Spirit Within.

-> _Man does not have to go farther than his own inner experience of the soul’s contemplation of this spiritual-reality presence to find God and attempt communion with him._ [[UB 5:0.1](/en/The_Urantia_Book/5#p0_1)]
+> _Man does not have to go farther than his own inner experience of the soul’s contemplation of this spiritual-reality presence to find God and attempt communion with him._ <a id="a139_173"></a>[[UB 5:0.1](/en/The_Urantia_Book/5#p0_1)]

 ### Give it Time

 We live in a time-space universe in which all events are limited by time.
 Patience, therefore, is a critical virtue in all our endeavors.
-When Simon Zelotes was first accepted as an apostle, his greatest weakness was his material-mindedness, and we are told that even four years in Jesus’ company was not enough time for him to make the intellectual and emotional transformation to being spiritually minded [[UB 139:11.4](/en/The_Urantia_Book/139#p11_4)].
+When Simon Zelotes was first accepted as an apostle, his greatest weakness was his material-mindedness, and we are told that even four years in Jesus’ company was not enough time for him to make the intellectual and emotional transformation to being spiritually minded <a id="a143_407"></a>[[UB 139:11.4](/en/The_Urantia_Book/139#p11_4)].
 Nonetheless, by faith and perseverance, he eventually succeeded.

 ### The Benefits of Worship